marianamedeirosfranco/project3-server/README.md

 ## User Stories

 -  **404:** As a user I get to see a 404 page with a feedback message if I try to reach a page that does not exist so that I know it's my fault.
--  **Signup:** As an anonymous user I can sign up on the platform so that I can start creating and managing tournaments.
+-  **Signup:** As an anonymous user I can sign up on the platform so that I can start creating and managing tasks.
--  **Login:** As a user I can login to the platform so that I can access my profile and start creating and managing tournaments.
+-  **Login:** As a user I can login to the platform so that I can access my profile and start creating and managing tasks and comments.
 -  **Logout:** As a logged in user I can logout from the platform so no one else can use it.
--  **Profile Page**: As a logged in user I can visit my profile page so that I can access the edit page and see the list of tournaments I have created.
+-  **Profile Page**: As a logged in user I can visit my profile page so that I can access the edit page and see the list of tasks I have created.

 ## Backlog